Kia Soul Interior

 - "The focus on style continues inside, where a circle-themed design is executed in unusually high-quality materials for the segment." -- Left Lane News

-The 2014 Soul comes standard with a six-speaker stereo, Bluetooth, satellite radio, USB and auxiliary jacks and steering wheel-mounted audio and cruise controls.
-Options include Kia’s UVO infotainment system, a backup camera, an Infinity sound system, HD Radio, navigation, keyless entry, push-button start, automatic climate control, a cooled glove box and a panoramic sunroof.
+Standard features in the 2015 Soul include a six-speaker audio system, Bluetooth, satellite radio and USB and auxiliary inputs.
+Options include Kia’s UVO infotainment system, a rearview camera, an Infinity audio system, HD Radio, navigation with an 8-inch touch screen, proximity key, automatic climate control and a panoramic sunroof.

-The 2014 Kia Soul has 24.2 cubic feet of cargo space with the rear seats in use, and 61.3 cubic feet with them folded.
-That’s an excellent amount of cargo space for the class.
-Reviewers say that the Soul’s widened hatchback is convenient for loading and unloading cargo.
+The 2015 Soul has 24.2 cubic feet of cargo space behind the rear seats and 61.3 cubic feet with them folded, which is good for the class.
+Test drivers like that the Soul offers a large cargo opening and plenty of space behind the rear seats.

-- "Due to the Soul's boxy body and tall roof, interior space is ample for four adults, and the cargo area is sufficient for 24.2 cubic feet of gear - nearly as much as larger, more expensive crossover models." -- Left Lane News
+- "… the cargo area is sufficient for 24.2 cubic feet of gear - nearly as much as larger, more expensive crossover models." -- Left Lane News